- Asbestos was widely used in the manufacture of building materials and other products prior to being phased out by 1990 and banned in 2003.

-- If your house was built or renovated before the mid-1980s, it is likely to contain asbestos cement building materials
+- If your home was built or renovated after 1990 it is ‘unlikely’ that asbestos-containing materials will be present.

-- Products made from bonded asbestos cement included fibro sheeting (flat and corrugated), water, drainage and flue pipes, roofing shingles and guttering
+- Building products were made from bonded asbestos cement including fibro sheeting (flat and corrugated), water, drainage and flue pipes, roofing shingles and guttering

-- If you are not sure if asbestos is in your home or in need of replacement, you can have your home inspected for unsafe asbestos by a licenced removalist or occupational hygienist
+- If you are not sure if asbestos is in your home or in need of replacement, you can have your home inspected for unsafe asbestos by a licenced removalist, licenced assessor or occupational hygienist

 Has Asbestos Exposure Been Linked to DIY Renovating?